DarianHamel/Full-Stack-Flush/README.md

 # Full Stack Flush Project Proposal

 ## Project Summary and Vision
-The main vision and goal of our project is to deliver the most engaging and fun gambling experience possible to all users.

-OR

-The main vision and goal of our project is to ensure that all of our users are gambling responsibly and are aware of the issues surrounding gambling addictions, while still delivering a fun and engaging gambling experience.
+Full Stack Flush is a gambling website that functions as a form of entertainment, allowing users the ability to play table games and gamble responsibly from anywhere they please.
+The purpose of Full Stack Flush is to improve good gambling habits of users, while still delivering a fun and engaging gambling experience.
+Users will be provided with safe and healthy gambling limits and information through regular reminders.
+Users will be forced to implement limits on their money and time.

 ## Core Features
 ### 1. Card Games